 Pet Stains how to Find them in your Carpet

 Living my own experience with pet stains I would like to say that is a very difficult topic for me, why? first of all I have three Chihuahuas (so lovely) , but my nightmare starts like this: they like to pee wherever they want including my clothes, shoes, sneakers.
 That is why I took the decision to take them out to the backyard every day during the morning, after every meal and before bed time.
-Nowdays pets have become part of the families and homes of a lot of people, For that reason I would like to share with all of you a few tips:
+Nowdays pets have become part of the families and homes of a lot of people, with people now taking their pets on vacation with them, with finding pet friendly hotels at petswelcome.com or other such sites, it may be wise to know how to clean up spotlessly after your pet.
+For that reason I would like to share with all of you a few tips:

 Pet Stain Using a Vinegar Solution

 The first thing you should try is mixing a solution of 50% white vinegar, with water.
 This should be applied liberally to the stain, so that it is able to soak down into the carpet, and reach anywhere that the urine may have penetrated to.
 A scrub brush can also be used to really work it into the fibers of the floor.
 The vinegar will act to neutralize the urine, eliminating much of the caustic smell.

 When complete, blot the area dry with a clean cloth or several paper towels.

 Hydrogen Peroxide And Baking Soda Carpet Cleaning

 This carpet cleaning process starts by dropping a generous handful of baking soda on the stained area.
 You want to make sure that a small mound rises above the center of the marking, and covers the entire affected area.